Pregnancy Crisis Services in Malta

 Although it may sound like a well intentioned service - helping women who have financial or social problems, or are struggling with an unwanted pregnancy or an unplanned pregnancy - a number of "pregnancy crisis" and "pregnancy support" services in Malta are run by anti-choice groups that cannot be trusted to provide proper advice or reliable information on abortion.

-Life Line Malta, a hotline offering "pregnancy crisis support" is an initiative of the anti-choice organisation LifeNetwork foundation, and its website contains a number of false claims on abortion and contraception.
+Life Line Malta, a helpline claiming to offer "pregnancy crisis support" is an initiative of the anti-choice organisation LifeNetwork foundation, and its website contains a number of false claims on abortion and contraception.
 The shelter Dar Tgħanniqa t'Omm (Mother's Embrace Home) is also administered by this organisation.
 It is also a known fact that Life Network is affiliated with Agenda Europe (it says so on their website).
 Agenda Europe is an extremist political network that aims to roll back human rights and equality protections across Europe.
 They are against LGBTIQ+ rights and protections, as well as against contraception, the choice of abortion, and reproductive technologies like IVF.

 Life Line Malta's website also has clear links with the American anti-choice organisation Heartbeat International and its service Option Line.
 Heartbeat International is described on Wikipedia as "an international Christian association that supports crisis pregnancy centers (CPC).
 It does not offer, recommend, or refer for abortions.
 Heartbeat International teaches its affiliated members to make their advertising look as though they are full-service clinics that provide referrals for birth control or abortion.
 Staff are also trained on how to discourage pregnant women from accessing abortion, and how to discourage young women from using emergency contraception, birth control pills, or IUDs."